DarkStarSword/3d-fixes/Unity5/README.md

   adjustment as that is very game-specific, it just adds the depth buffer copy).

+- Works with Unity 5.3

 Disadvantages:

-- CURRENTLY BROKEN IN UNITY 5.3

 - May need to find additional sources of the required matrices (but there is a script provided to do this for you)